Jbleezy/BO1-Reimagined/README.md

 * Director is no longer attracted towards the human zombie
 * Shooting the Director while he is calm no longer makes him angry
 * Owner of V-R11 gets 50% of any points that the player who they shot earns for its duration (previously 75%)
-* Unupgraded: permamently makes the Director calm when shot at him
+* Unupgraded: permanently makes the Director calm when shot at him
 * Unupgraded: human zombie lasts for 10 seconds
 * Upgraded: human zombie lasts for 15 seconds
 * Upgraded: human zombie explodes when it dies